iker-gonzalez/iker-gonzalez/README.md

 ### Hi there 👋

-#### I'm an entrepreneur and junior software developer living in Madrid, Spain.
+#### I'm an entrepreneur and software developer living in Madrid, Spain.

 ##### NOW